 12. Probability of relapse.

-These have to be remembered now and a working knowledge of the statistical methods help in diagnosis of unusual conditions.
-In many situations we found that awareness of a probability helped in arriving at the right diagnosis.
+These have to be remembered now and a working knowledge of the statistical methods helps in the diagnosis of unusual conditions.
+In many situations, we found that awareness of a probability helped in arriving at the right diagnosis.
 Broadly speaking medical statistics is either descriptive or inferential.

 Number, distribution and variance:-

-Simply speaking in medical terms number and distribution is varied and important as more is the and number higher is the likelihood of occurrence of what ones is trying to find and its distribution within a given population.
-Distribution can again be continuous or discrete and from 90% of normal distribution a statistical inference can be drawn.
+Simply speaking in medical terms numbers and distribution are varied and important as the more is the and number higher is the likelihood of occurrence of what one is trying to find and its distribution within a given population.
+Distribution can again be continuous or discrete and from 90% of normal distribution, a statistical inference can be drawn.
 Distribution is Gaussian or normal and application of the laws of arithmetical average is taken into account when calculating normal distribution.
 It is assumed that the distribution will be predictable if the standard deviation is less than half.
 Binomial distribution gives us an idea of the incidence in sexes, whether a feature is present or not, and such similar bi-factorial parameters within a number.
 The Poisson distribution in its part helps in finding out the incidence of rare events with the probability of their incidence of various cases within a number and during a specified period.
 Binomial distribution deals with the outcome of two events or categories in a number.
 Similarly, and as the name suggests, distribution can be logarithmic as well.
-Industry and the Banking sector utilise statistical derivations extensively, and distribution may be of various types which ;are not related to medical practice.
+Industry and the Banking sector utilise statistical derivations extensively, and distribution may be of various types that are not related to medical practice.

 Confidence interval = sample mean ± margin of error